Drug charges in Los Angeles have changed dramatically over

 DRUG POSSESSION CHARGES AT TRIAL

 We have experience with drug charges at trial.
 We also have the knowledge and experience for all the defenses to drug possession charges in California.
 It is vital to have an experienced criminal attorney that has the ability to take your case to trial if necessary.
 As a former Los Angeles prosecutor and a former Orange County prosecutor, I am ready to fight for you in court at every step along the way.
+As a Manhattan Beach drug possession attorney, I know that the system only works if you have the right lawyer fighting for you.
 The reality is that unless you have an attorney with the skills, experience, and confidence to announce ready for trial, you will never get the best possible offer.
-Please reach out to me today so that I can learn more about your California drug possession charges.